-Black Lives Matter: NYPD chief, cops hurt as protesters clash on Brooklyn Bridge
+Black Lives Matter: NYPD chief, protesters roughed up in Brooklyn Bridge clash

 The leader of that group said they were calling for an end to a recent spate of violence, including the shooting death of a 1-year-old boy in Brooklyn.

+Other reforms include requirements for officers to have their shield numbers visible — and not obscured by things like black mourning bands; for the NYPD to create and publish to its website a schedule of officer disciplinary violations and penalties, and for the department to disclose information about its secret surveillance technology.

+Another makes clear that the public has a right to record police activity.

-Today's demonstrations were the latest in a wave of protest activity across the country since George Floyd was killed on May 25 by Minneapolis police.
+Today's demonstrations were the latest in a wave of protest activity across the country since Floyd was killed on May 25 by Minneapolis police.

 The first few nights of protests in New York City were marred by stealing, unrest and violence inflicted both by and on police officers.
 Since then, protests have largely been peaceful.